2019 Pittsburgh Pirates

 The team started July well and were only 2 1/2 games back at the All-Star break.
 After the break, though, the wheels fell off and the team dropped 16 of the next 19.
 They traded Lyles (who had been struggling big-time) and Dickerson (who had been doing well in the crowded outfield but was nearing the end of his contrast) by the trading deadline, getting little in return.
 The offense was down to 10th (504 R) despite leading the league in average.
 While Bell slumped after the All-Star break, he was still hitting well (.283/.364/.586, 34 2B, 27 HR, 88 RBI, 144 OPS+) and they were also getting good contributions from IF José Osuna (.292/.337/.607, 7 HR in 89 AB), Dickerson pre-trade (.315/.373/.551, 18 2B in 127 AB), Reynolds (.324/.396/.503), Marte (.283/.326/.495, 74 R, 18 HR, 14 SB) and Newman (.312/.352/.430, 105 OPS+).
 Other than Vázquez (who was being discussed as going to the Dodgers at the trade deadline, but who remained with Pittsburgh) and Richard Rodriguez, the team was not getting very good pitching, their runs allowed up to 597, 2nd-highest in the NL.
 Brault had been injured, reducing their starting depth even further while Archer continued to struggle.

 Their woes continued into August (starting off 4-12), though a decent finish to the month (8-4) put them at 12-16 for the month.
 Bell broke out of his slump (.277/.364/.578, 142 OPS+, 37 2B, 35 HR, 109 RBI at month's end), Reynolds (.332/.400/.530, 32 2B) was fighting to become the first NL rookie to win a batting title and Marte was hitting .296/.341/.507 with 23 homers and 25 steals.
 The pitching remained a problem, though, with no starter having an ERA under 4.00 and Archer going back on the IL with Brault coming off.
-They then went 10-16 in September to confirm a last-place finish with an overall record of 69-93.
+They then went 10-16 in September (with injuries to Bell and Marte hollowing out the lineup further) to confirm a last-place finish with an overall record of 69-93.
 The biggest stories of that month were off-field: there was a clubhouse fight between closer Vazquez and fellow reliever Crick, and a few days later, on September 17th, Vazquez was arrested for soliciting a minor for sexual acts, and faced a long prison sentence if the allegations were to be proved in court.
 Preceding the final game of the season, a 3-1 loss to the Cincinnati Reds on September 29th, manager Clint Hurdle was fired.

 Awards and Honors